Syllabus

 Topics

-Tentative subjects include:
+Tentative topics include:

 - Basics: Supervised and Unsupervised Learning, Parametric versus Nonparametric Methods, Bias-Variance Trade-Off, Cross-Validation, No Free Lunch, Model Selection and Evaluation